mikeduval42/portfolio/README.md

 #### Bonus points
-For my implementation I wanted to only show the LaunchDarkly logo to certain users.
+For my implementation I wanted to only show the LaunchDarkly logo to certain users using the products targeting feature.
 To set this up I did the following:

 1) Within the LaunchDarkly dashboard, select Feature Flags - LD-Logo<br>
 2) Toggle targeting on for the flag<br>